Think Type 1 Diabetes Think Test

 Download the leaflet and share it with family and friends. #Onestoppable and read some of the extraordinary achievements of young people with Type 1 diabetes.

-Campaign led by the ICDNR and Supported by Diabetes Ireland and by Novo Nordisk
+Campaign led by the ICDNR and Supported by Diabetes Ireland and Novo Nordisk